hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

       |_windows
         |_lib.dll
 ```
-It will unzip and load the correct library packaged inside the jar, access it using JNI calls.
+It will unzip and load the correct library packaged inside the jar and access it using JNI calls.
-The interface with the api is through JNI.
-Once build this should become a runtime dependency only.
+The API interface is through JNI.
+Once built, this should become a runtime dependency.

 #### Swirlds Native Support
 ##### Overview
 Our implementation of the `swirlds-cryptography-pairings-api` will use native compiled libraries under the hood accessed with JNI.
-Given non GA state of project Panama, this proposal does not consider it, but it is not discarded for future change proposals.
+Given the non-GA state of Project Panama, this proposal does not consider it, but it has not been discarded for future change proposals.

 While dealing with native code using JNI, there are two possible ways of making the library accessible to Java code:
-1. Make it available in the classpath: The library would need to be previously installed in the executing environment
+1. Make it available in the classpath: The library must be previously installed in the executing environment
    and reference its location in the classpath env variable.
 2. Distribute it as an application dependency.
 The caveat here is that:

    a.
-The distributed library needs to be compiled in every possible architecture the application is going to be executed on.
+The distributed library must be compiled in every possible architecture on which the application will be executed.

    b.
-The library needs to be unpackaged from the jar as it cannot be accessed while it's compressed.
+The library must be unpackaged from the jar as it cannot be accessed while compressed.

 Two key points we are considering in the development of this solution are:
-a) ensuring that is compatible with java module system.
+a) ensuring that it is compatible with the Java module system.
-b) ensuring that dependent software do not have the requirement to install any additional dependencies other what is distributed in the jars.
+b) Ensure that dependent software does not require the installation of any additional dependencies other than what is distributed in the jars.

-That is why the native-support library will help with the loading of the native library by implementing option 2.
+That is why the native-support library will help load the native library by implementing option 2.
-For this to work, native support library needs to be included as dependency in the module accessing JNI wrapping code.
+For this to work, the native support library must be included as a dependency in the module accessing the JNI wrapping code.
 The native libraries will be accessed assuming the following structure in the module declaring the dependency:

 ```